mamigot/coaster/README.md

 All courses' publicly accessible data (sections, subsections, units as well as videos' links and transcripts) is categorized and stored on a complex relational database built with Postgres.

 Calculations and cache-like structures required for the search engine are stored using Redis.

+Simple web interface made with Flask and jQuery.